Air transport of the British royal family and government: Dassault 900LX

 No. 32 Squadron RAF Dassault Envoy IV CC1.

 In February 2022, Defence Equipment and Support announced that No. 32 Squadron would acquire two Dassault 900LX aircraft.
 The first of these jets was delivered to RAF Northolt in May 2022.
 The RAF named the new aircraft type Envoy IV.

-Both aircraft were used to take Prime Minister Boris Johnson and Liz Truss to Aberdeen Airport on 6 September 2022 as part of their journeys to meet the queen at Balmoral Castle for Johnson to resign as and Truss to become prime minister.
+Both aircraft were used to take Prime Minister Boris Johnson and Liz Truss to Aberdeen Airport on 6 September 2022 as part of their journeys to meet the Queen at Balmoral Castle for Johnson to resign as and Truss to become prime minister.

-Airbus A321-2NX(LR)
+Airbus A321LR

-Titan Airways Airbus A321-200 NEO registered G-XATW.
+Titan Airways Airbus A321neo registered G-XATW.

 In November 2020, the Cabinet Office signed a contract with Corporate Travel Management (North) Ltd for the exclusive lease of a VIP configured aircraft for the use of the prime minister, other ministers and VIPs.
 The contract was initially for two years (extendable to five years) with a potential total value of £75 million.
 The Cabinet Office had called for an aircraft with at least 30 and preferably 50 fully 'lie-flat' seats, meeting areas, high-speed Internet connection, and secure weapons storage.
-The aircraft was required be available within 12 hours' notice, be capable of carrying 30–50 passengers with 55 kg of luggage each, at least from London to Washington (4,500 nm) in all weathers, and be available at all times while flying 50 hours per month.
+The aircraft was required be available within 12 hours' notice, be capable of carrying 30–50 passengers with 55 kg of luggage each, at least from London to Washington–a distance of 4,500 NM in all weathers, and be available at all times while flying 50 hours per month.
 A 'key' aspect was that the aircraft be painted in the same Global Britain livery as the VIP Voyager.
-The travel management company sub-contracted Titan Airways to provide the actual service and an Airbus A321-200 NEO registered G-XATW entered service in early 2021.
-In April 2022 this aircraft was replaced with an identical A321Neo, registered G-GBNI, which operated on the same basis.
-In November 2023 a new A321Neo was introduced to replace the latter aircraft, with the G-GBNI registration and livery being transferred to the new airframe (previously G-POWT) and the original G-GBNI becoming G-OATW.
+The travel management company sub-contracted Titan Airways to provide the actual service and an Airbus A321LR (A321-253NX) registered G-XATW entered service in early 2021.
+In April 2022 this aircraft was replaced with an identical A321neo, registered G-GBNI, which operated on the same basis.
+In November 2023 a new A321neo was introduced to replace the latter aircraft, with the G-GBNI registration and livery being transferred to the new airframe (previously G-POWT) and the original G-GBNI becoming G-OATW.
 The new airframe has an upgraded cabin.